vitorzaffari/to-do-list/README.md

 <br><br>
 <img src='assets/to_readme/test1.gif'  />
 <br><br>
 <h4>02.
-Adding an item, each item will have a menu, the input accepts keyboard 'Enter' and 'Esc' for confirming and canceling aswell.</h4>
+Adding an item, each item will have a menu, the input accepts keyboard 'Enter' and 'Esc' for confirming and canceling aswell (this also works for editing).</h4>
 <img height=500 src='assets/to_readme/test2.gif'  />
 <h4>03.
 The menu will be only displayed on the current selected item (this took me some time hehe) and you can edit it as you wish.</h4>
 <img height=500 src='assets/to_readme/test3.gif'  />